-Who our current funders are, the projects they are funding, what the project is and the impact it will/is having
+Who our current funders are and the projects they are funding

 As an independent Charitable Incorporated Organisation (CIO), we cannot do our good work without the support of grant funders and others.

 We cannot achieve this important work without funding.
-Currently we cost approximately £185k annually.
+Currently we cost approximately £197k annually.
 We are so grateful to the funders who support us year after year with core grants.
-We cannot make the magic happen without the Surrey based grant funders we apply to annually.
-Additionally in 2021 we were granted funding from The National Lottery Community Fund which will support our core costs for 5 years.
+We also couldn’t have made the magic happen without the Surrey based grant funders we have successfully applied to annually.
+In 2021 we were granted funding from The National Lottery Community Fund which is supporting our core costs for 5 years.

 Read more about all of our current funders below.